Trehafod railway station: History

 The first station was opened by the Taff Vale Railway on 30 August 1861, and was originally named Havod.
 The Welsh spelling Hafod was adopted in November 1890.
-It was resited in 1892, and altered to Trehafod on 1 January 1905.
+It was resited on 17 October 1892, and altered to Trehafod on 1 January 1905.

 On 18 July 1889, the Barry Railway opened their main line between Hafod Junction and their new docks at Barry and immediately began carrying coal from the Rhondda pits along the new line.
 The route was not served by passenger trains until 16 March 1896, the new service running between and via Hafod and the Barry Railway's newly opened station at Pontypridd.